bluehousegroup/silverstripe-data-object-version-viewer/README.md

 }
 ```

-To use `VersionedDataObject` records in a GridField, `GridFieldDetailForm` needs to be replaced with `VersionedDataObjectDetailsForm`:
+To use `VersionedDataObject` records in a GridField, `GridFieldDetailForm` needs to be replaced with `VersionedRevertDODetailsForm`:

 ```php
 // ...